-It takes between two-and-a-half and three hours to complete the Gobbins Cliff Walk, so be sure to eat before your adventure as you will need your energy!
+It takes two to three hours to complete the Gobbins Cliff Walk, so be sure to eat before your adventure, as you will need your energy!
 There is a café in the visitor centre where you can get some treats and coffee if required.

 Address: Middle Rd, Islandmagee BT40 3SL, UK, Islandmagee BT40 3SX, United Kingdom